-Our units have been approved for listing on Nasdaq under the symbol "DBDRU" and will be listed on Nasdaq on or promptly after the date of this prospectus.
+We have applied to list our units, Class A common stock and warrants on Nasdaq under the symbols "DBDRU," "DBDR" and "DBDRW," respectively.
+We expect that our units will be listed on Nasdaq on or promptly after the effective date of the registration statement.
 Following the date the shares of our Class A common stock and warrants are eligible to trade separately, we anticipate that the shares of our Class A common stock and warrants will be listed separately and as a unit on Nasdaq.
+We cannot guarantee that our securities will be approved for listing on Nasdaq.